 If candidates need to check out from their accommodation before 2:00pm on their examination day, they must check out before arriving at the examination venue.
-Once registered for their RN OSCE, candidates will not be able to manage accommodation check out until they are released from the examination venue, which may be after a period of quarantine.
+Once registered for their midwifery OSCE, candidates will not be able to manage accommodation check out until they are released from the examination venue, which may be after a period of quarantine if required.